domerin0/rnn-speech/README.md

 ###About

 This is an ongoing project, working towards an implementation of the charater-level ISR detailed in the [paper](http://arxiv.org/pdf/1601.06581v2.pdf) by Kyuyeon Hwang and Wonyong Sung.
 It works at the character level using 1 deep rnn trained with ctc loss for the acoustic model, and one deep rnn trained for a character-level language model.
-The acoustic model reads in log mel frequency filterbank feature vectors with energy, delta and delta-delta values (123-dim inputs).
+The acoustic model reads in log mel frequency filterbank feature vectors (40-dim inputs).

-The audio signal processing is done using jameslyons' [python_speech_features](https://github.com/jameslyons/python_speech_features), and this [MFCC tutorial](http://www.practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/).
+The audio signal processing is done using librosa.

 Currently only the acoustic model has been completed and it still lack a good trained example.
 One pre-trained example is available [here](trained_models/acoustic_model/english_Shtooka/README.md) and can be tried on any file (your own recorded voice for example).